 What is an economizer?
-Simply put, it is a mechanical device that is designed to reduce the consumption of energy, whether it be fuel, electricity, or other.
+Simply put, it is a mechanical device designed to reduce energy consumption, whether it be fuel, electricity, or other.
 According to Wikipedia, the first economizer was patented by Edward Green in 1845.
-It was used to increase the efficiency of stationary steam boilers.
+Green used it to increase the efficiency of stationary steam boilers.

 This article will revolve around air-side economizers.
-You will typically see them as an accessory built into rooftop units used for the purpose of “free cooling”.
-Free cooling is a funny term because it's not actually “free”, the fan motor and economizer controls must be powered in order to operate, which consumes energy.
-The term merely demonstrates the fact that less power consumption is taking place due to the fact we are utilizing outdoor air to cool a space rather than the use of a compressor or compressors.
+You will typically see them as an accessory built into rooftop units for the purpose of “free cooling.”
+Free cooling is a funny term because it's not actually “free;” the fan motor and economizer controls must be powered in order to operate, which consumes energy.
+The term merely demonstrates that less power consumption occurs because we are utilizing outdoor air to cool a space rather than a compressor or compressors.
 Economizers also offer the added feature of providing fresh air to the building and its occupants.
 A carbon dioxide sensor can be integrated into the setup.
 As CO2 levels increase within the building, the outdoor air dampers are commanded to open, filling the space with fresh air.
 As CO2 levels drop off, the dampers return to their minimum position.

 The Guts of an Economizer

-The economizer set up employs several parts in order to operate correctly.
+The economizer setup employs several parts to operate correctly.

-2) An outdoor air sensor.
-This sensor is responsible for determining if the outdoor air is acceptable for free cooling.
+2) An outdoor air sensor responsible for determining if the outdoor air is acceptable for free cooling.
 In most cases, there will be an option between a sensible temperature sensor or an enthalpy sensor.

-3) An indoor air sensor, this sensor reads sensible temperature and is responsible for maintaining mixed or discharge air temperature.
-The damper assembly will modulate according to feed back from this sensor to maintain a pre-determined mixed or discharge air set point.
-On newer economizer controls, like the Honeywell Jade for example, you are able to set the mixed or discharge air temperature as desired.
+3) An indoor air sensor that reads sensible temperature and maintains mixed or discharge air temperature.
+The damper assembly will modulate according to feedback from this sensor to maintain a pre-determined mixed or discharge air set point.
+For example, on newer economizer controls, like the Honeywell Jade, you can set the mixed or discharge air temperature as desired.

-4) The damper actuator, which receives a signal from the economizer control board and moves to the assigned position to maintain the mixed air or discharge air set point.
+4) The damper actuator receives a signal from the economizer control board and moves to the assigned position to maintain the mixed air or discharge air set point.

-5) When using free cooling you must remember that you are introducing fresh air, this added air into the space can cause positive pressure issues within a building.
-To eleviate this problem economizers in most cases will have a built-in barometric relief damper or power exhaust system.
+5) When using free cooling, you must remember that you are introducing fresh air.
+This added air into the space can cause positive pressure issues within a building.
+To alleviate this problem, economizers, in most cases, will have a built-in barometric relief damper or power exhaust system.

 6) The control board is the heart and soul of the operation.
-The control board receives sensor input signals, internally calculates the next step and relays the output signals to the damper actuator and power exhaust motor if utilized.
+The control board receives sensor input signals, internally calculates the next step, and relays the output signals to the damper actuator and power exhaust motor if it's utilized.

 Order of operation

-To keep it simple, the following example will be based on a single stage cooling rooftop unit complete with an economizer package.
+To keep it simple, we will base the following example on a single-stage cooling rooftop unit complete with an economizer package.

-Most air side economizers in general, work as explained above.
-It is best to contact the manufacturer of the equipment you are working on for technical advice or when issues pertaining to that system arise.
+Most air-side economizers, in general, work as explained above.
+It is best to contact the manufacturer of the equipment you are working on for technical advice or when issues about that system arise.